 Children in Worship

-Children are most welcome in worship.
-Children may help themselves to activity books and crayons found in a basket in the rear of the church.
-During the service, there is a Time for Young Disciples children’s stalk after which children may return to sit with parents or go to the Nursery.
+Children of all ages are welcome in worship and are invited to participate in a lively children’s talk enjoyed by all.
+After this talk, children may return to sit with parents or go to the Nursery.
+Children also may help themselves to activity books and crayons found in a basket in the rear of the church.
 Parents with infants are welcome to use the rocking chairs at the back of the sanctuary.

 Our well-equipped nursery is staffed by a paid childcare specialist and congregation volunteers.
 It is also on the main floor and is open Sundays for the Christian Education, worship and fellowship hours.